Interleukin 6 (IL6) Test

 This test requires a blood sample.

-A healthcare provider, who is also called a phlebotomist, usually performs blood draws, including those for an Interleukin 6 (IL6) blood test, but any healthcare provider trained in drawing blood can perform this task.
-The samples are sent to a lab where a medical laboratory scientist prepares the samples and performs the tests on analysers or manually.
+A healthcare provider, who is also called a phlebotomist, usually performs blood draws, including those for blood culture tests, but any healthcare provider trained in drawing blood can perform this task.
+These samples are sent to a lab where a medical laboratory scientist prepares the samples and performs the tests on analysers or manually.

-What should I expect during my Interleukin 6 (IL6) test?
+What should I expect during my Blood Culture Test?

-You can expect the experience the following during a blood test or blood draw:
+You may expect the experience the following during the blood test or a blood draw:

-You will have to sit comfortably on the chair, and a healthcare provider will check your arms for an easily accessible vein.
-This is the inner part of your arm on the other side of your elbow.
+You have to sit comfortably on the chair, and a phlebotomist will check your arms for an easily accessible vein.
+This is the inner part of the arm on the other side of your elbow.

-Once they have located a vein, they will clean and disinfect the area with an alcohol swab.
+Once the phlebotomist has located a vein, they will disinfect the area with an alcohol swab and iodine solution.

-Then they will insert a small needle into your vein to draw a blood sample.
-This might feel like a small pinch.
+They will insert a needle into your vein to draw a blood sample.
+They might feel like a small pinch.

-After they have inserted the needle, the required amount of blood will collect in a test tube.
+After they pricked the needle, the required amount of blood will be drawn in a test tube.

-Once they have collected enough blood to test, they’ll remove the needle and hold a cotton ball or gauze on the site to stop any bleeding.
+When they have drawn enough blood for the test, they’ll remove the needle and hold a cotton ball or gauze on the site to stop any bleeding.

-They will put a band-aid over the pricked site, and the blood collection is finished.
+They will apply a band-aid over the pricked site, and the blood collection is finished.

 This process takes less than five minutes.

-What should I expect after my Interleukin 6 (IL6) test?
+What should I expect after my Blood Culture Test?

-After a healthcare provider has collected the blood sample, they will send it to a laboratory for testing.
-When the test results are ready, your healthcare provider will share the results with you.
+Once the phlebotomist has collected the blood sample, it will be sent to the laboratory for processing or testing.
+When the reports are ready, your healthcare provider will share the results with you.

-What are the risks of an Interleukin 6 (IL6) test?
+What are the risks of a Blood Culture Test?

-These blood tests are very common and don’t carry any significant risks.
-You may have a slight pain like an ant bite when the needle gets inserted, and a small bruise may develop there.
+These blood tests are common and don’t carry any significant risks.
+You might have a slight pain like an ant bite when the needle gets inserted, and a small bruise can develop there.

-When can I expect my Interleukin 6 (IL6) test results?
+When can I expect my Blood Culture Test results?

-What do the results of an Interleukin 6 (IL6) test mean?
+What do the results of a Blood Culture Test mean?

 What other tests might I have along with this test?

-How do I book an Interleukin 6 (IL6) test at home?
+How do I book a Blood Culture Test at home?

 Log on to www.orangehealth.in and submit your details.
 Our highly trained, professional, and vaccinated eMedics will be at your doorstep within 60 minutes or at the time booked by you.